Generic Email Client Settings

 - Wait about 45 seconds for your modem to sync with your service provider.

-- If the problem still persists, please contact your (ISP) internet service provider.
+- If the problem persists, don't hesitate to contact your (ISP) internet service provider.